stolarinhoo/Sentinel-2-Satellite-Images-Semantic-Segmentation-with-U-NET_Deep-Learning-approach/readme.md

 ## Data Preparation for Training

-The data was extracted from the base photo.
+The data was extracted from the base image.
 First, all bands were resampled to a spatial resolution of 10m and then the image was divided into 256 x 256 tiles with labels.
 The labels cover the area of the central and eastern part of Wrocław and the western part of Brzeg.
 A total of 1,920 learning samples were obtained.

 Shapes:
 - Real image: 256 x 256 x 12